rougier/emacs-octicons/README.md

 provides some nice icons embedded in a font.
 The strings below give an easier access to them and must be used with the relevant face (octicons).

+**I do not provide the octicon font** You will need to install it yoursel from the github styleguide site (search in the page source).

 ## Example

 This define a mode-line that prepend an octoface (github) if the file is